Harvard-IACS/2023-AC215/milestone6.md

 ### Key dates:

-- Due date: Dec 12-13
+- Due date: Dec 12th

 ### Objectives:

-- **Scaling with Kubernetes**: Continue to refine and expand the Kubernetes-based scaling solution implemented in the previous milestone.
+- **Scaling with Kubernetes**: Continue to refine and expand the Kubernetes-based scaling solution.
 Ensure that the application can handle real-world scenarios and peak loads efficiently.

 - **Deployment with Ansible**: Implement an automated deployment solution using Ansible.
 This will enable streamlined deployment processes, configuration management, and ensure consistency across different environments.